Unidata/awips2/docs/cave/localization-perspective.md

 ![image alt text](../images/image_6.png)

-Now you can either copy and post an existing xml area file, or simple create one in the NCP.
+Now you can either copy and paste an existing xml area file, or simple create one in the NCP.
 Switch back to the NCP, and select ‘**Area - World**’ to load a known Mercator projection.
 Zoom in to the continental United States and then from the menu bar select ‘**File - Save Area**’ and name it **CONUS_Mercator** so it matches the name string given in the above AreaMenuItem.

 ![image alt text](../images/image_7.png)